sanyi0411/django_notes/README.md

 Template:
 - in the ```templates``` folder with the ```.html``` extension
-- it is a webpage
+- a template is a webpage
 - mix of static HTML and Django Template Language blocks
+- template preprocessor uses context data from View inserted in these blocks to formulate response
+- View returns this response to the user